-Enter the Main Street Fairness Act.
-That's exactly what the act seeks to do—get Congress involved.
-If passed, Congress could give states the ability to require out-of-state retailers to collect and remit sales taxes on all sales made within their jurisdictions.
-Ultimately, the decision comes down to the states.
-They could require these taxes if they want to.
-This means that all online and catalog sales could become taxable regardless of whether the seller has a physical location in the state.
+The decision ultimately came down to the states, however.
+They could require these taxes if they wanted to.
+All online and catalog sales could become taxable regardless of whether the seller had a physical location in the state.

 Which States Would This Affect?

-This bill only applies to states that have been approved for membership in the Streamlined Sales Tax Project, an organization made up of state government officials.
-Its goal is to standardize sales tax laws and registrations for all states, and 23 states are members.
-If the Main Street bill were to pass, those 23 states would have the authority to require online retailers to collect taxes in their states, even if those retailers don’t have a physical presence or nexus there.
+This Main Street Fairness Act applied only to states that were approved for membership in the Streamlined Sales Tax Project, an organization made up of state government officials.
+Its goal was to standardize sales tax laws and registrations for all states, and 23 states were members.
+If the Main Street bill were to eventually pass, at least in its previous form, those 23 states would have the authority to require online retailers to collect taxes in their states, even if those retailers don’t have a physical presence or nexus there.

-The presumption is that many other states would be compelled to become members of the Streamlined Sales Tax Project if this law were passed.
+The presumption was that many other states would have been compelled to become members of the Streamlined Sales Tax Project if this law were passed.
 These new member states would then also be able to enforce sales taxes on out-of-state online retailers.
-This law could potentially affect more than just these 23 states, depending on which and how many states choose to join.
+This law could potentially affect more than just these 23 states, depending on how many chose to join.

 It Would Not Obligate Retailers to Pay Other Taxes

-The bill expressly stipulates that it does not obligate sellers to pay income taxes, franchise taxes, or any other type of taxes levied by states simply because they collect sales taxes there.
+The bill expressly stipulated that it did not obligate sellers to pay income taxes, franchise taxes, or any other type of taxes levied by states simply because they collect sales taxes there.
 The bill states that it only applies to sales and use taxes.
 Nexus rules for income taxes, franchise taxes, corporate taxes, and any other state taxes would remain in full effect.